jamesclancy/SafeCardGame/README.md

 let result = new ResultBuilder()
 ```

-This `ResultBuilder` allows multiple result checks to chained together using a series of `let!` bind opperations.
+This `ResultBuilder` allows multiple result checks to chained together using a series of `let!` bind operations.

-I was able to test serializing these dtos using System.Text.Json by adding code the Server project
+I was able to test serializing these DTOs using System.Text.Json by adding code to the Server project

 ```
 SampleCardDatabase.creatureCardDb |> Seq.map (fun c-> CharacterCard c)